The Hazards of Fats, Oils and Grease

 • Speak with your family, friends and neighbors about keeping grease out of the sewers.

-• Recycle used or unused cooking oil, like turkey fryer oil, at the new Johnson County Household Hazardous Waste Facility, located at 11231 Mastin Street, Overland Park, Kansas 66210.
+• Recycle used or unused cooking oil, like turkey fryer oil, at the new Johnson County Household Hazardous Waste Facility, located at 11231 Mastin Street, Overland Park, KS 66210.
 It is located east of 69 Highway and College Boulevard.
 Drop-offs are by appointment only.

 SCRAPE grease solids directly into a lined trash can.
 POUR cooled grease into a sealable container.
 WIPE remaining grease and debris with a paper towel.
 Please note: Home garbage disposals do not keep grease out of the sewer system.
 Hot water and other products such as soap that claim to dissolve grease only pass it down the line causing blockages and overflows.